Community volunteers helping young drivers get their P's!

 For many young people, getting a driver's licence is a major milestone.
 However, for those without access to a supervising driver or access to a vehicle, completing the required 120 hours of supervised driving can be a significant challenge.

-The Buloke and Loddon L2P Learner Driver Mentor Program helps bridge that gap.
-Part of a statewide initiative funded by the TAC and facilitated locally by North Central LLEN, the program supports young people facing barriers to obtaining their probationary licence.
+Part of a statewide Department of Transport and Planning initiative, the Buloke Loddon TAC L2P Program helps bridge that gap.
+Funded by the TAC and facilitated locally by the North Central LLEN, the program supports young people facing barriers to obtaining their probationary licence.

 In June, North Central LLEN welcomed seven new volunteer mentors, who completed training at the LLEN office in Charlton before beginning their journey of supporting local learner drivers.

-One recent success story is John Brooks, who earned his probationary licence after completing 94 hours of driving with volunteer mentor Bianca Abbott.
+One recent success story is John Brooks, who earned his probationary licence after completing 94 out of 120 driving hours with volunteer mentor Bianca Abbott.

 Reflecting on his experience, John said the program made a huge difference to both his driving ability and confidence.